jazzsewera/lunar-lander-fx/README.md

 have to touch down on the Moon with low enough velocity and angle to the ground until you run out of fuel.

-A GUI mockup is shown in `gui.png`.
+A GUI mockup is shown in `docs/gui_mockup` directory.

 ## Steering